Jon Feliciano: College career

-Feliciano sat out his true Freshman season, participating on the practice squad.
+Feliciano sat out his true freshman season, participating on the practice squad.
 Officially joining the team in 2011, he played in 10 games, starting eight of them.
 He finished that season with the overall grade of 84%.
 Feliciano allowed zero sacks on the season.

 In 2012, he started all 12 games at left guard.
-Feliciano anchored an offensive line that paved way for the third-best passing offense (295.4) and fifth-best total offense (440.2) in the ACC.
+Feliciano anchored an offensive line that paved way for the third-best passing offense (295.4) and fifth-best total offense (440.2) in the Atlantic Coast Conference (ACC).
 He closed the season earning All-ACC honorable mention from the ACSMA.

 Feliciano started all 13 games during the 2013 season, making 11 starts at left guard and two starts at right tackle.
 He once again helped anchor an offensive line that paved way for Hurricanes offense that averaged 425.8 yards of total offense and 33.8 points per game.
 Feliciano once again earned All-ACC honorable mention from the ACSMA.

 In May 2014, Feliciano graduated from the University of Miami with a bachelor’s degree in Human Resources Management.

 In his final season with the Hurricanes, Feliciano started 12 games, splitting time between left guard, left tackle, and right tackle.
 He made his final collegiate career start in the ‘Duck Commander Independence Bowl’ against South Carolina, helping lead the Hurricane offense to 422 total yards.

 Professional career

 Oakland Raiders

-Feliciano was drafted by the Oakland Raiders in the fourth round, 128th overall, in the 2015 NFL Draft.
+Feliciano was drafted by the Oakland Raiders in the fourth round, 128th overall, in the 2015 NFL draft.

 On December 22, 2017, Feliciano was placed on injured reserve.

 In 2018, Feliciano played in 13 games, starting four at left guard in place of an injured Kelechi Osemele.
-He was placed on injured reserve on December 11, 2018 with a calf injury.
+He was placed on injured reserve on December 11, 2018, with a calf injury.

 Buffalo Bills

 On March 13, 2019, Feliciano signed a two-year $8 million contract with the Buffalo Bills.

 In 2019, Feliciano started all 16 games at right guard for the Bills.
 Feliciano also earned his first Pro Bowl ballot mention.

 After suffering a shoulder injury and torn pectoral muscle, Feliciano's 2020 season started when activated on October 27.
 He had nine starts.
 Feliciano earned his second Pro Bowl ballot mention and was the Bills' 2020 Ed Block Courage Award recipient.

 On March 14, 2021, Feliciano signed a three-year, $17 million contract extension with the Bills.

 Feliciano entered the 2021 season as the Bills starting left guard.
-He was placed on injured reserve on November 6, 2021 with a calf injury.
+He was placed on injured reserve on November 6, 2021, with a calf injury.
 He was activated on December 11.

 Feliciano was released by the Bills on March 9, 2022.

 New York Giants

-On March 16, 2022, Feliciano signed a one year contract with the New York Giants.
+On March 16, 2022, Feliciano signed a one-year contract with the New York Giants.